spaceille/Adapta-for-Fluxbox/README.md

 # Adapta-for-Fluxbox
 A fluxbox theme to match the Adapta GTK theme

-Based on Adapta GTK theme by Adapta Project (https://github.com/adapta-project/adapta-gtk-theme).
+Based on Adapta Openbox theme by the Adapta Project (https://github.com/adapta-project/adapta-gtk-theme).

 Requires the Noto fonts.